Tyrrrz/CliWrap/Readme.md

 #### Combining execution models with custom pipes

 The different execution models shown above are based on the piping model, but those two concepts are not mutually exclusive.
-Internally, they all rely on `PipeTarget.Merge()`, which allows them to wire new pipes while preserving those configured earlier.
+That's because internally they all rely on `PipeTarget.Merge()`, which allows them to wire new pipes while still preserving those configured earlier.

 This means that, for example, you can create a piped command and also execute it as an event stream: